bader2012/algo-types/readme.md

 1. Clone the repository:
    git clone https://github.com/your-username/ts-algorithms.git
    Navigate to the project directory: cd ts-algorithms
    Install the necessary dependencies (if needed): pnpm install

+   Run the algorithms:
+   npm run <algorithm-name>

 ## Running Tests

 To run tests for the algorithms that include them: